 - Fold the edges of the wrapping paper up on the side until they are flush with the edge of the box.
 Secure with tape.

 - Repeat this step on the other side of the present.

 Fold in Final Edge

-With the final edge, repeat the same idea of folding the bottom corners in enough, so that the bottom edges will lay flush against the adjoining corners.
-Check out these unexpected Christmas present hiding places.
+- With the final edge, repeat the same idea of folding the bottom corners in enough, so that the bottom edges will lay flush against the adjoining corners.